Robbery in Washington

 Washington Robbery: First Degree or Second Degree?

 Under Washington law, there are different degrees of robbery.
-These degrees refer to the seriousness of the offence and the punishments that will be attached to them.
+These degrees refer to the seriousness of the offense and the punishments that will be attached to them.
 There are basically two degrees here, robbery in the first and second degree.

 Robbery in the first degree